codeneuro/neurofinder/README.md

 [![Join the chat at https://gitter.im/CodeNeuro/neurofinder](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/CodeNeuro/neurofinder?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Benchmarking platform and competition for source extraction from imaging data.
+Benchmarking platform and challenge for source extraction from imaging data.

 Develop algorithms interactively in standard environments using Docker and Jupyter notebooks.
 Have your algorithms automatically deployed and tested in the cloud using Spark.